Gabriel-Dalton/BullionBase/README.md

 ## Future Enhancements
 - **User Authentication**: Add user login to save portfolios for multiple users.
 - **Export Portfolio**: Allow users to export their portfolio data as a CSV or PDF.
-- **More Metals**: Expand support to track other precious metals like platinum or palladium.
+- **More Metals**: Expand support to track other precious metals like palladium.
 - **Advanced Analytics**: Provide trends and historical data for better decision-making.